Stochastic parrot: Expert rebuttals

+Anthropic conducted mechanistic interpretability research on Claude, using attribution graphs to identify circuits.
+The research showed how the LLM processes information via chains of fuzzy logical inference, and indicated an ability to plan ahead.
+They found that Claude 3.5 Haiku "employs remarkably general abstractions", forms "internally generated plans for its future outputs" and "works backwards from its longer-term goals".
+They noted that "The mechanisms of the model can apparently only be faithfully described using an overwhelmingly large causal graph."
+They also found that the model includes "mechanisms that could underlie a simple form of metacognition", in that it "thinks about" the level of its own knowledge before reaching its answer.

 Interpretability

 Another line of evidence against the 'stochastic parrot' claim comes from mechanistic interpretability, a research field dedicated to reverse-engineering LLMs to understand their internal workings.
 Rather than only observing the model's input-output behavior, these techniques probe the model's internal activations, which can be used to determine if they contain structured representations of the world.
 The goal is to investigate whether LLMs are merely manipulating surface statistics or if they are building and using internal "world models" to process information.

 One example is Othello-GPT, where a small transformer was trained to predict legal Othello moves.
 It has been found that this model has an internal representation of the Othello board, and that modifying this representation changes the predicted legal Othello moves in the correct way.
 This supports the idea that LLMs have a "world model", and are not just doing superficial statistics.

 In another example, a small transformer was trained on computer programs written in the programming language Karel.
 Similar to the Othello-GPT example, this model developed an internal representation of Karel program semantics.
 Modifying this representation results in appropriate changes to the output.
 Additionally, the model generates correct programs that are, on average, shorter than those in the training set.

 Researchers also studied "grokking", a phenomenon where an AI model initially memorizes the training data outputs, and then, after further training, suddenly finds a solution that generalizes to unseen data.